 “It has been rewarding watching him grow and now he’s starting to walk and talk.
 P is 6 and is a real treat to have living at our house, P and myself have a very close relationship and she always knows that I’m here for her with anything.
 We enjoy doing each other’s makeup and hair and she likes showing her dances to me that she’s learnt.
 P and T are now in the process of being adopted.
 I’m very happy for them that they will get a fresh start at life with a loving family.

 “It is going to be hard to say goodbye as I see them as part of my family, but I know they are going to a family who will treat them well.
 I’m so glad my family started fostering as it has opened my eyes to how other people live and their experiences.
 I would recommend fostering to families and the outcome is always rewarding watching them grow and change.’
+You can find more information on how you can change a child’s life and the benefits of fostering on our why foster page.

 We hope this article has helped shine a light on the different aspects of life as a foster family.
-If you’re interested in fostering with the NFA, visit our website or call us today on 0800 044 3030.